Government of Canada

 5. dispose of all applications before the Commission except

-(A)applications listed as items on the agenda of a public hearing
+(A) applications listed as items on the agenda of a public hearing and

-(B)applications which require decision otherwise reserved to another standing committee of the Commission;
+(B) applications which require decisions otherwise reserved to another standing committee of the Commission;

-(d) a quorum for meetings of the Special Broadcasting Committee shall be a majority of the members thereof and no advance notice shall be necessary for the holding of such meetings;
+(d) a quorum for meetings of the Broadcasting Committee shall be any three members thereof and notice that such a meeting will be held shall be provided electronically at least two hours in advance;

-(e) any act or thing done by the Special Broadcasting Committee shall be deemed to be an act or thing done by the Commission.
+(e) any act or thing done by the Broadcasting Committee shall be deemed to be an act or thing done by the Commission;